How Long Do Softshell Turtle Live

 Pollution, both chemical and physical, poses a significant threat to the lifespan and overall health of Softshell turtles.
 Chemical pollutants from pesticides, heavy metals, and industrial waste can contaminate the water bodies where Softshell turtles live.
 These chemicals can accumulate in their systems over time, causing various health problems that can affect their longevity.

-See Also Do Turtle Go Back to Their Eggs
+See Also Do Snapping Turtle Eat

 Physical pollution like plastic and other debris can also present problems.
 Softshell turtles can become entangled in or ingest this debris, leading to injury or death.
 Furthermore, pollution also harms the turtle’s food source, altering the ecosystem in which they live and further complicating their chances of survival.
 There’s clear evidence indicating that the drastically declining populations of Softshell turtles in several parts of the world is partly due to the negative impact of pollution.